 Mornings like this are all-too-brief.
 I rolled out of bed early, quickly got dressed, and proceeded up the North Dock towards the osprey nest.
-My primary objective was to photograph the sunrise, which was going to occur at 6:59 this morning.
-I only had my lowly IPhone with me, which was a strategic error.
-I should’ve taken the time to grab my trusty Nikon D40 with its terrific telephoto lens.
+My primary objective was to photograph the sunrise, which was going to occur at 6:59 that morning.
+I had my lowly IPhone with me, which was a strategic error.
+I should’ve taken the time to grab my trusty Nikon D40 with its great telephoto lens.

-I had some time to kill before sunrise, so I began checking out the mother osprey (Olivia) and her two chicks (Ralph and Alice).
-The fledglings are nearly able to fly, and I want to make sure I catch this momentous event.
-Without warning, the osprey burst into their telltale group screeching.
-When I used to hear this, my first thought was that I did something to spook them.
-I have learned, however, that this generally means a meal is coming.
+I had some time to kill before sunrise, so I began checking out the mother osprey (Olivia) and her two chicks.
+(I have christened the chicks “Screech” and “Chong”, because they are very noisy with their incessant chatter.)
+These fledglings are nearly able to fly, and I wanted to make sure I captured their progress.
+Without warning, however, the ospreys burst into their telltale group screeching.
+In the past, whenever I heard this, my first thought was that I did something to spook them.
+I have since learned that, more often than not, this means a meal is coming.
 I looked up behind me, and, sure enough, the father (Oscar) was doing a flyby with a fish in his talons.
-The family evidently had seen him coming, and knew breakfast was at hand!
-The father flew into his favorite tree near the shore end of the dock, presumably to eat the head of the fish.
-(That’s what male ospreys do before feeding the family!)
+The rest of the family had evidently seen him coming, and knew breakfast was at hand!
+Oscar flew into his favorite tree near the shore end of the dock, presumably to eat the head of the fish.
+(I’ve been told that’s what male ospreys do before feeding the rest of the family.)

-In the meantime, flying practice: first one fledgling, then the other.
-(The mother is on the right-hand perch in both photos below.)
+While awaiting breakfast, the fledglings decided to hone their flying skills: first one, then the other.
+(Olivia is sitting rather disinterestedly on the right-hand perch in the photos below.)

-After a few minutes, the male osprey returned with the rest of the fish for the hungry family.
+After a few minutes, Oscar returned with the rest of the fish to feed his hungry brood.
 The group screeching recommenced, as the mother and fledglings eagerly anticipated their meal.

-Finally, sunrise!
-Currently, the sun rises a little to the right (i.e., to the south) of the Bay Village building across Little Sarasota Bay:
+Finally, it was time for what I had originally come out for: sunrise!
+Currently, the sun rises a little to the right (i.e., to the south) of the pink Bay Village building across Little Sarasota Bay: